hashicorp/nomad/website/source/guides/upgrade/index.html.md

 ### 1. Add the new version to the existing cluster

+While it is possible to upgrade Nomad client nodes before servers, this guide recommends upgrading servers first as many new client features will not work until servers are upgraded.

-Whether you are replacing the software in place on existing systems or bringing up new hosts you should make changes incrementally, verifying cluster health at each step of the upgrade
+Whether you are replacing Nomad in place on existing systems or bringing up new servers you should make changes incrementally, verifying cluster health at each step of the upgrade.

 On a single server, install the new version of Nomad.
-You can do this by joining a new server to the cluster or by replacing or upgrading the binary locally and restarting the service.
+You can do this by joining a new server to the cluster or by replacing or upgrading the binary locally and restarting the Nomad service.

 ### 2. Check cluster health

-Monitor the Nomad logs on the remaining nodes to check the new node has entered the cluster correctly.
+[Monitor the Nomad logs][monitor] on the remaining servers to check that the new server has joined the cluster correctly.

-Run `nomad agent-info` on the new server and check that the `last_log_index` is of a similar value to the other nodes.
-This step ensures that changes have been replicated to the new node.
+Run `nomad agent-info` on the new servers and check that the `last_log_index` is of a similar value to the other servers.
+This step ensures that changes have been replicated to the new server.

 ```
 ubuntu@nomad-server-10-1-1-4:~$ nomad agent-info